 19. 1 on ground floor, 3 in stables, 1 in lodge (1 mile from main house), 1 suite suitable for disabled.

-drawing room, library, card room, bar, 2 dining rooms, in-room TV (Freeview), civil wedding licence, 108-acre estate (fishing, ghillie), public rooms wheelchair accessible, adapted toilet.
+drawing room, library, card room, bar, 2 dining rooms, in-room TV (Freeview), civil wedding licence, 108-acre estate (fishing, ghillie), EV charging, public rooms wheelchair accessible, adapted toilet.

-allowed in bedrooms, lounges, not in restaurant or library at tea time.
+allowed in bedrooms (£25 a night), lounges, not in restaurant (but allowed in library) at tea time.

 B&B doubles from £235.
 Set dinner £57.50.
 1-night bookings refused Fri, Sat.